datduong/EncodeGeneOntology/README.md

 We embed the [definition or position](https://www.ebi.ac.uk/QuickGO/term/GO:0075295) of a term.
 The key idea is that child-parent terms often have simlar defintions or positions in the GO tree, so that we can embed them into comparable vectors.

 All models are already trained, and ready to be used. **[You can download the embeddings here.](https://drive.google.com/drive/folders/129UObLlhnp0RK6MQAS7waUF-k4SuGV-u?usp=sharing)** There are different types of embeddings, you can try any of these embeddings.
+For example, [download these files](https://drive.google.com/drive/u/1/folders/1xYLoO1PxQfAceCF-tTeDeWliEjoH8Hil) if you want to use the BiLSTM embedding for Task 1 and 2 discussed in our paper.

 You can also use our trained model to produce vectors for any GO definitions, **[see example script here](https://github.com/datduong/EncodeGeneOntology/blob/master/DemoScript/TrainWriteGoDef.sh)**.
 You will have to prepare the **[go.obo definition input in this format here](https://drive.google.com/drive/u/1/folders/1-nmtdjG8yNiNi2dyb_nFZlYmPetiBqVV)**.